nomi-san/true-autoit-multi-threading/README.md

 ## warning
 This is just an experiment.

-## how it works?
-Please see the C++ source code, I'll update soon 😀

 ## FAQs

+#### How it works?
+Please see the C++ source code, I'll update soon 😀.

+#### Does it work with compiled EXE.
+Yep, it's designed for both running script in AutoIt.exe and compiled (also upx packed) EXE.

 #### Memory leaks after threads done?
 After the first thread is created, the memory increases once ~EXE size.
 And +80kB after each thread done, that isn't memory leaks, they are static members/smart pointers of AutoIt interpreter still alive.
 They will be freed when process exits.